mieweb/docs/content/functions/injection-immunization-management/injection-tab-with-chirp-interface.md

 ![](../injection-tab-with-chirp-interface.assets/355f3de457b590a86e7d2c031545f127.png)

 For users on RC202403 and newer a new system setting (E-Chart/Chirp/Smoothie on Delete Warning) can be enabled.
 Simply enter a "warning message" in the Current Value field.
-When data is entered in the Current Value field, that value/message will display to end users when they attempt to delete an injection from {{% system-name %}} .
+Any text/words typed into the 'value' field (of this system setting) will be displayed to end users as a message when 'delete' from patient record is used on/doing updates on the Injection History query screen.

 ![](../injection-tab-with-chirp-interface.assets/8b58023881eea5667b0ced22f6ff149e.png)